Rhonda Shear

-Rhonda Honey Shear (born November 12, 1954) is an American television personality, comedian, actress, and entrepreneur.
-She is known for her role as a host in the 1990s USA Network's weekend B-movie show, USA Up All Night.
-In 2001, she started an intimate apparel business that was marketed on Home Shopping Network, with one of her most successful products being the Ahh Bra in 2010.
+Rhonda Honey Shear (born November 12, 1954) is an American television personality, comedienne, actress, and entrepreneur.
+She is known for her role as a host in the 1990s USA Network's weekend B movie show, USA Up All Night.
+In 2001, she started an intimate apparel business that was marketed on Home Shopping Network (HSN), with one of her most successful products being the Ahh Bra in 2010.
 She is a regular participant in Tampa Bay's annual Fashion Week events.

 Early life

 Shear was born in New Orleans, Louisiana.
 She attended Loyola University, earning a Bachelor of Arts degree in communications.
 After graduating from Loyola in 1977, she moved to Los Angeles, California, to pursue a career in Hollywood.

 Career

 Modeling, hosting, and acting

 Shear earned titles in several beauty contests, including holding the titles of Miss Louisiana USA 1975 for Miss USA and that of Miss Louisiana for both the Miss World and the Miss International pageants.
 She appeared as a contestant in The Gong Show in 1979.
 She also appeared as grown up Kimmy Gibbler in the 1987 sitcom, Full House.

 Shear is best known for her role as a host of the USA Network's 1980s and '90s weekend B-movie show, USA Up All Night.
 From 1991 to 1998, she hosted in-studio and on-location segments that typically aired on Friday nights, replacing comedian Caroline Schlitt (the Friday night host for the show's first few years).
 She also occasionally hosted the show with her Saturday counterpart, Gilbert Gottfried, in addition to making cameos on his edition.
 Her trademark manner of speaking the show's title, by raising her voice an octave when saying the word "Up", became a catch phrase.
 Shear also briefly hosted a comedy program called Spotlight Cafe on WWOR-TV in Secaucus, New Jersey, hosted previously by comic Judy Tenuta.

 Shear made two subsequent nude appearances in Playboy: First, in their "Funny Girls" pictorial in June 1991, then in her own pictorial titled "Rhonda Is Up All Night" in October 1993.

 Shear also co-starred in numerous sitcoms from playing the Fonz's girlfriend on Happy Days to the sexy neighbor on Married... with Children, before making her mark as a comedian.
 She then made her way into stand-up comedy, headlining as a successful comedian in Las Vegas, Los Angeles, and New York, and eventually touring across the country with Comedy PJ Party, an on-stage slumber party featuring a number of comedians.